About

 Those equipped with the Shaka story will become emotionally connected with the deeper concepts of aloha and know how to apply Hawaiian concepts of being pono, fostering aloha ’aina and sharing aloha to solve today’s weighty issue and build paradise anywhere in the world.

-Project Shaka Logo
+Project Shaka Round Logo

 Project Shaka and “Shaka, A Story of Aloha” are produced by ID8 (ide•ate), a Hawaii-based 501C3 nonprofit organization.
 See id8.org